Retrosplenial cortex

 The retrosplenial cortex (RSC) is a cortical area in the brain comprising Brodmann areas 29 and 30.
 It is secondary association cortex, making connections with numerous other brain regions.
 The region's name refers to its anatomical location immediately behind the splenium of the corpus callosum in primates, although in rodents it is located more towards the brain surface and is relatively larger.
 Its function is currently not well understood, but its location close to visual areas and also to the hippocampal spatial/memory system suggest it may have a role in mediating between perceptual and memory functions, particularly in the spatial domain.
 However, its exact contribution to either space or memory processing has been hard to pin down.

 Anatomy

 There is large variation in the region's size across different species.
 In humans it comprises roughly 0.3% of the entire cortical surface whereas in rabbits it is at least 10% and in rats it extends for more than half the cerebrum dorso-ventrally, making it one of the largest cortical regions.

 On the basis of its microscopic cellular structure it is divided into dysgranular (area 30) and granular (area 29) regions.
+These have been divided into four areas: 29l, 29m, 30l, and 30m.
 It has dense reciprocal projections with the visual cortex, postsubiculum (also known as dorsal presubiculum) and with anterior thalamic nuclei and the hippocampus.